Mahmud Shevket Pasha: 31 March Incident

-The Committee of Union and Progress (CUP) prevailed in the 1908 Young Turk Revolution, which forced the sultan Abdul Hamid II to reinstate the Ottoman constitution and call for elections.
-Mahmud Shevket Pasha was placed in command of the Selanik (Thessaloniki) based Third Army after the revolution.
 A year later saw the 31 March Incident, when counter-revolutionary reactionaries rose up in support of Abdulhamid's absolutist rule and the Constitution was once again repealed.
 The CUP appealed to Shevket Pasha to restore the status quo, and he organized the Action Army, an ad hoc formation made up of his Third Army and elements of the First and Second Armies to suppress the uprising.
-His chief of staff during the crisis was the first president of the Republic of Turkey, captain Mustafa Kemal (Atatürk).
-The Action Army entered Constantinople (Istanbul) on 24 April, and after a series of negotiations, Abdulhamid II was deposed, Mehmed V Reshad ascended to the throne, the Constitution was reinstated for the third and last time, and the CUP was allowed to form a government.
-Thus started his complex and tenuous relationship with the "Sacred Committee".
+The Third Army was still entirely loyal to the CUP under Shevket’s command.His chief of staff during the crisis was the first president of the Republic of Turkey, captain Mustafa Kemal (Atatürk).
+The Action Army entered Constantinople on 24 April, and after a series of negotiations, Abdulhamid II was deposed, Mehmed V Reshad ascended to the throne, the Constitution was reinstated for the third and last time, and the CUP was allowed to form a government.

 War Minister

-After the incident, he became an important power holder in Ottoman politics: Shevket Pasha was made Martial-law Commander of Constantinople, inspector of the First, Second, and Third Armies, a senator, and Minister of War.
+After the incident, he became an important power holder in Ottoman politics: Shevket Pasha was made martial law Commander of Constantinople, inspector of the First, Second, and Third Armies, and Minister of War.
 Though Hüseyin Hilmi Pasha came back to form a government, his premiership was widely seen as being under Shevket Pasha's control.
-His tenourship as War Minister saw the suppression of the 1910 Albanian Revolt.
+His War Ministry worked to keep officers away from politics, especially the CUP.
+His tenure as War Minister saw the suppression of the 1910 Albanian Revolt.
 He also used troops from Tripolitania to suppress Yahya Muhammad Hamid ed-Din's revolt in Yemen, which exposed Tripolitania to foreign invasion from Italy in 1911.
+Hilmi's resignation saw Ibrahim Hakki elevated to the Grand Vezierate, and Shevket was also included in cabinet as War Minister.

-Shevket Pasha is credited for the creation of the Ottoman Air Force in 1911.
-Shevket Pasha gave much importance to a military aviation program and as a result the Ottoman Air Force became one of the pioneering aviation institutions in the world.
+Shevket Pasha is credited for the creation of Ottoman Air Divisions in 1911.
+He gave much importance to a military aviation program and as a result the Ottoman Empire held some of the most pioneering aviation institutions in the world.

+In an interview with The New York Times, he pushed for Christians to make up 25% of the Ottoman army, and for good relations with the United States.

-Though he saved the CUP in the 31 March Incident, Shevket Pasha also played a pivotal role in the 1912 coup which caused the fall of the CUP government.
+Though he saved the CUP in the 31 March Incident, Shevket also played a pivotal role in the 1912 coup which caused the fall of the CUP government.
 His resignation as War Minister was an effective endorsement to the Savior Officers, who were able to maneuver around the Unionist parliament and shuttered it, driving them underground.
+Thereafter he served as a senator.